Acquira’s Investment Committee Will Help You Find Better Businesses

 • Poking holes in the deal is part of the process.

-• The Investment Committee process will help you refine your investment thesis and identify business risks.
+• The Investment Committee process will help refine your investment thesis and identify business risks.

 Accelerator